guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 - *m* : the mass of the ball
 - *fr* : the friction factor

-When the board is fixed, where xy is the horizantal plane and its z axis points verticaly upward, the only moment is from the gravity force:
+When the board is fixed, where xy is the horizontal plane and its z axis points vertically upward, the only moment is from the gravity force:

 &nbsp;&nbsp;&nbsp;&nbsp;![Moment from gravity force](./equ-gravity.svg)

 The period of the oscillation of the ball is as bellow.
-For a 4cm radius verticaly oriented torus, the period is about 0.4 seconds.
+For a 4cm radius vertically oriented torus, the period is about 0.4 seconds.

 &nbsp;&nbsp;&nbsp;&nbsp;![Pendulum period](./equ-period.svg)

-When the board starts to move by a human hand, the board referencial can not be considered galilean anymore.
+When the board starts to move by a human hand, the board referential can not be considered Galilean anymore.
 The moment of fictitious forces apply too.
 First as the referential translates along the 3 axis, the moment of the inertia force applies.
 As the referential rotates, the 3 new fictitious forces are the Euler force, the Coriolis force and the centrifugal force.
 The 3 forces are explained [here](https://en.wikipedia.org/wiki/Coriolis_force#Formula).

 &nbsp;&nbsp;&nbsp;&nbsp;![Non Galilean fictitious forces](./non_galilean_virtual_forces.svg)